-Fees will be reviewed on an annual basis.
+How the component operates Maximum levels of payment How the component operates Fees will be reviewed on an annual basis.
 In future, any increase will be paid in shares until 25% of the total fees is paid in shares.
 Fees are set in-line with market practice for fees paid by similar sized UK listed companies.
 Annual fees are set and paid in UK Sterling or US Dollars depending on the location of the Non-Executive Director.
 If appropriate, fees may be set and paid in alternative currencies.

-Annual fees are currently as follows:

-- £63,000 in cash plus £6,500 in shares; or - \$120,000 in cash plus \$9,780 in ADRs.
+Maximum levels of payment Annual fees are currently as follows: - £63,000 in cash plus £6,500 in shares; or - \$120,000 in cash plus \$9,780 in ADRs.
+Chair fees: - £315,180 in cash plus £105,060 in shares.

-Chair fees:

-- £315,180 in cash plus £105,060 in shares.

 Whilst it is not expected to increase the fees paid to the Non-Executive Directors and the Chair by more than the increases paid to employees generally, in exceptional circumstances, higher fees might become payable.

-The total maximum aggregate fees payable to the Non-Executive Directors will not exceed £1.5m as set out in the Company's Articles of Association.

-Fee for Senior Independent Director and Committee Chair

-To compensate Non-Executive Directors for the additional time spent as Committee Chair or Senior Independent Director.

-How the component operates A fixed fee is paid, which is reviewed annually. -£20,000 in cash. -\$35,000 in cash.
+The total maximum aggregate fees payable to the Non-Executive Directors will not exceed £1.5m as set out in the Company's Articles Fee for Senior Independent Director and Committee Chair To compensate Non-Executive Directors for the additional time spent as of Association.
+How the component operates Maximum levels of payment A fixed fee is paid, which is reviewed annually. - £20,000 in cash. - \$35,000 in cash.
 Whilst it is not expected that the fees paid to the Senior Independent Director or Committee Chairs will exceed the increases paid to employees generally, in exceptional circumstances, higher fees might become payable.

-Intercontinental travel

-To compensate Non-Executive Directors for the time spent travelling to attend meetings in another continent.

-How the component operates Maximum levels of payment A fixed fee is paid, which is reviewed annually. £3,500 in cash; or\$7,000 in cash.
+Intercontinental travel To compensate Non-Executive Directors for the time spent travelling to attend meetings in another continent.
+How the component operates Maximum levels of payment A fixed fee is paid, which is reviewed annually. - £3,500 in cash; or - \$7,000 in cash.
 Whilst it is not expected to increase these fees by more than the increases paid to employees generally, in exceptional circumstances, higher fees might become payable.